Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Framework of The System And Proposed Method

-In the offline/online phases, it is considered that all devices cannot be physically captured/broken without triggering any alarm and the cooperative MECDs are trusted.
-This study mainly discusses from the perspective of authenticating the data provider $\text{ED}_A$ since the provided NDN data packets need to be signed.
-It is noteworthy that our method can also be applied to the data consumer since the RF parameters can also be extracted from the NDN interest packet if it is transmitted by the ED-based consumer wirelessly.
-Given the interest packet is not required to be secured by the signature scheme in NDN, the consumer-related authentication issues are not discussed.
-In addition to the authentication, we suppose that the data integrity and confidentiality are protected, such as by the hash-based encryption and the session key-based encryption, respectively, and thereby we do not discuss them in this paper.
+It is assumed that IQI estimation is mandatory at the signal receiver (MECD/CH), for example, using \cite{case1IQIest,case2IQIest,IQI_est,SIoTVTC}.
+Therefore, MECD can process the readily available $\hat a$ in both the offline and online phases.
+The noise term $n_a$ in \eqref{aEst} can be ignored in offline registration.
+The hardware-level $a$ can be stable as a constant during a period that is much longer than a regular authentication session, and thus $n_a$ can be remarkably eliminated based on increasingly many samples of $\hat a$, e.g., using diversity combining techniques.
+However, this $n_a$ is not negligible in a specific online authentication test due to insufficient samples of this ED's $\hat a$.
+All devices cannot be physically captured/broken without triggering any alarm, and the cooperative MECD/CH are always trusted.
+This study focuses mainly on the perspective of authenticating the data producer ED.
+Notably, our method can also be applied to the data consumer since the RF parameters can also be extracted from the NDN interest packet if it is transmitted by the wireless node-based consumer.
+Since signing the interest packet is not mandatory in NDN, the consumer-related authentication issues are not discussed.
+In addition to the authentication, we suppose that the data integrity and confidentiality are protected by the hash-based encryption and the session key-based encryption, respectively, and therefore, we do not discuss them in this paper.